SubleXBle/Fail2Ban-Report/README.md

 ### 🌿 User Interface
 - ⏳ Improve CSS and styling

-### 👀 Outlook
+## 👀 Outlook
-- 🔭 next version will focus on security and stability
+- 🔭 next version will focus on security and stability by establishing better seperation between frontend and backend.

 ---